 Most Western Ute Indians lived in wickiups.
 Wickiups are small round or cone-shaped houses made of a willow frame

 covered with brush.
 Eastern Ute people preferred Plains-style tipis.
 Tipis (or teepees) are tall,

 tall, cone-shaped buffalo-hide houses that can be put together or taken apart quickly, like a modern tent.

 An entire Ute village could be packed up and ready to move on within an hour.

-Here are some pictures of tipis, wickiups, and other Native American houses.
+Here are some pictures of different types of Native houses.